cloudbutton/aws-plugin/README.md

 ### Local Configuration

-Copy the following lines and paste them to the local configuration file located in your home directory called `.pywren_config`
+Copy the following lines and paste them to the local configuration file located in your home directory called `.cloudbutton_config`

 ```yaml
 aws: